Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 Bladder 10 – B10

-This powerful pressure point is known as the Bladder 10 or Heavenly Pillar and is great for treating anxiety disorders.
+This powerful pressure point is known as the Bladder 10 or Heavenly Pillar and is excellent for treating anxiety disorders.
 One finds this Acupoint situated below the basis of one’s skull and found with one finger width when placed as it is on the prominent muscle ½ inch on the outer side of the spine.

 Check this Also: Acupressure Points to Induce Labor